 HEALTH DEPARTMENT PERMITS – are required for all FOOD SALES.
 The Faire committee sends a list of the VENDORS SELLING ANY TYPE OF FOODS (honey to hamburgers) to the Health Department prior to the event .
 If vendors are selling any food products, even if you have an Agricultural Permit, please contact the Health Department and/or call 365-4343 for a temporary permit application.
 All applications must be submitted to the Health Department 10 WORKING DAYS or 2 WEEKS prior to the Faire.
 Food vendors must be available for inspection of their equipment by the Health Inspector between 7:00-9:00 am on the day of the Faire.
 Food vendors, Arts & Craft Vendors and Non-Profits selling food must comply with the Virginia Department of Health Food Regulations.

 FIRE MARSHAL INSPECTION – FOR FOOD VENDORS ONLY.
 Read this important Memo from the Hanover Fire Marshal about requirements for Cooking Tents, Canopies and Membrane Structures.
 Food vendors must be available for inspection of their site by the Fire Marshal by 7:00 am the day of the Faire, unless otherwise notified by them.

 FOR FOOD VENDORS ONLY.
-Connection can be arranged by the Faire for 120 v/20 amp or 240/30 amp.
-Vendors are required to pay electrical fees, supply all cords for hook up in our 200 AMP panel (12 gauge wire or more), and grounding prongs on electrical appliances that comply with manufacturers recommendations.
+Connection can be arranged by the Faire for 120V 20 amp or 240V 30/50 amp.* Vendors are required to pay electrical fees, supply all cords for hook up in our 200 AMP panel (12 gauge wire or more), and grounding prongs on electrical appliances that comply with manufacturers recommendations.
 Generators are only allowed in the FOOD AREAS at the Faire–due to noise, smell, cords, and space limitations, per fire and safety requirements. *Vendors using 240V 30/50 amp must provide a 3-Pole Angle Plug, which may be purchased at Home Depot.

 DIRTY WATER AND OIL – Receptacles are provided; no liquids may poured on the grass, streets, or in the storm drains.